elbart/node-memcache/README.md

 	client.on('error', function(e){
 		// there was an error - exception is 1st argument });

+	// connect to the memcache server after subscribing to some or all of these events client.connect()

 After connecting, you can start to make requests.